pythia-project/pythia-server/docs/general.rst

    :reqheader Accept: application/json

-   :query boolean async: whether results are directly sent in the response of the request or later to a callback URL
+   :query boolean async: whether results are directly sent in the response of the request or later to a callback URL (optional, default: false)

    :reqjson string tid: the identifier of the task to execute
-   :reqjson string input: the input for the task (optional, default: empty string)
+   :reqjson string input: the input for the task (optional)
-   :reqjson string callback: the callback URL to use for `async` mode (optional, default: false)
+   :reqjson string callback: the callback URL to use for `async` mode (optional)

    :resheader Content-Type: application/json